ONSdigital/ras-maintenance-page/README.md

+# RAS-maintenance pages

 This project contains the static files used to display a site maintenance page.

-The project contains a Staticfile, this allows the project to be cf pushed to Cloud Foundry where it will run in an nginx static buildpack container.
+It uses a variable called `UNPLANNED_MAINTENANCE ` which determines which maintenance page is shown.

-#Blue green deployment
+# Blue green deployment

 To route calls from frontstage to the holding page run